karthicbe1982/git_docs/README.md

 Stashing untracked or ignored files

-By default, running git stash will stash:
+By default, running "git stash" will stash:

     changes that have been added to your index (staged changes) changes made to files that are currently tracked by Git (unstaged changes)